wmedrano/wmedrano.dev/content/literate-programs/emacs-config.md

 #### Bootstrapping {#IntroductionOrgModeBootstrapping-0ni72r913tj0}

-To use this configuration, load the source code from the main Emacs config.
-This can be done by creating a file named `~/.emacs.d/init.el` and placing the
+To use this configuration, load the source code from the main Emacs config and run `M-x org-babel-tangle`.
+This will generate `init.el` which can be placed in `~/.emacs.d/`.
-following:

 ```emacs-lisp-code
 (org-babel-load-file (expand-file-name "emacs-config.org" user-emacs-directory))